 When an individual or business wants to sell motor vehicles in the state of Nebraska, it is likely operating as an auto dealer.
-Under current regulations, an auto dealer in Nebraska is required to hold a valid license in order to operate legally.
+Under current regulations, an auto dealer in Nebraska must hold a valid license to operate legally.
 One aspect of the licensing process involves obtaining a Nebraska auto dealer bond—a type of surety bond.

 Nebraska Auto Dealer Bond Obligee Details